spagnuolocarmine/playground-mpi/README.md

 # Book outline

-1. Introduction- A brief introduction to distributed computing using distributed memory paradigm and MPI.
+1. Introduction.
+A brief introduction to distributed computing using distributed memory paradigm and MPI.
     - What is distributed computing?
     - Take the first steps, Hello world
     - The OpenMPI Architecture